 The Friends of King Alfred Buses (FoKAB) was born in 1985.
-Its continuing aim is preserve King Alfred buses & coaches and anything and everything to do with King Alfred Motor Services.
+Its continuing aim is preserve King Alfred buses & coaches and anything and everything to do with King Alfred Motor Services (KAMS).

-FoKAB was formed in 1985 to assist James Freeman in the preservation of two KAMS buses that he had purchased - Tiger Cub 104 (WCG 104) and Atlantean 591 (HOR 591E - since scrapped).
+FoKAB was formed in 1985 to assist James Freeman in the preservation of two KAMS buses that he had purchased - Tiger Cub 104 (WCG 104) and Atlantean 591 (HOR 591E - since scrapped but parts used to help restore HOR 592E).
 Since then further ex-KAMS buses and coaches have been rescued, including two repatriated from the USA.
 FoKAB aims to maintain 12 buses and 3 coaches in a roadworthy condition.
 Bedford VAL14 (CCG 704C) completed its restoration in time for the 2002 King Alfred Bus Running Day and the Leyland Olympic bus (JAA 708) was fully restored in time for our 2013 Running Day.
-Our newest acquisition, a rare Bedford CALZ minibus (BHO 543C) is well under restoration with a view to return to the road in late 2019, whilst a Leyland Titan PD2 is now undergoing extensive renovation of the body.
+Our newest acquisition, a rare Bedford CALZ minibus (BHO 543C), is now restored and returned to the road for Heritage Open Days in September 2019, whilst a Leyland Titan PD2 continues to undergo extensive renovation of the body.

 In 2000 we became a charitable trust, rather than just a group of enthusiasts preserving buses and coaches.
 Anyone who has travelled on our vehicles at our running days or at other events will have noticed, even the crews try to wear the correct uniform of the 1960's.

 Our aims are to eventually house all our vehicles together in a living museum in Hampshire to assist in educating the public in the role of transport in Winchester and in the surrounding district.
 We of course already re-create the past when we hold our annual running days and show our vehicles at many local events.